aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

   }
 ```

 And _voilà_!
-We have successfully called the gRPC server and displayed the result in our Angular app.
+You have successfully called the gRPC server and displayed the result in our Angular app.

 You must see the loading indicator disappear and the partitions list displayed (with only one partition named `default`).

 #### Add the refresh button

-Now, we want to be able to refresh data when the user clicks on the refresh button.
-In order to do so, we will use a new subject and emit a value when the user clicks on the button.
+Now, you want to be able to refresh data when the user clicks on the refresh button.
+In order to do so, you will use a new subject and emit a value when the user clicks on the button.

 ```typescript [app.component.ts]
 import { Component, AfterViewInit } from '@angular/core';